Learning online is an option that can suit the varied schedules, interests and strengths of students.

 - access to a community of learners who also may be unable to take traditional courses

-Students should complete our self-test to help determine if online learning is a good choice for them and speak to their guidance counsellor about their choice to take an online course.
+Students should speak to their guidance counsellor about their choice to take an online course.

 Registering for an eLearning course

 Students wishing to register for an eLearning course will need to speak with their gudiance counsellor and complete the eLearning registration form.